-E. Description of the Project
+Description of the Project

 Rationale: Please detail what is the current situation which led to the development of this project and what problems or gaps the partners work to address.
-This section should cover what needs will the project address for the organisations involved, wider community or the EU and how it addresses the overarching European policies relevant to the field of adult education or the specific policy priorities for adult education (see page 108 of the Programme Guide).
+This section should cover what needs will the project address for the organisations involved, wider community or the EU and how it addresses the overarching European policies relevant to the field of VET or the specific policy priorities for VET (see page 107 of the Programme Guide).
+When referring to a previous needs analysis, a website link or annex should be provided.
 Where possible, evidence should be included to back up statements referring to the need for the project.